aimms/user-guide/aimms-ide/GUROBI/AIMMS_to_GUROBI_Mapping.rst

-.. _AIMMS_to_GUROBI_12_0_Mapping:
+.. _AIMMS_to_GUROBI_Mapping:
-.. _GUROBI_AIMMS_to_GUROBI_12_0_Mapping:
+.. _GUROBI_AIMMS_to_GUROBI_Mapping:

-AIMMS to GUROBI 12.0 Mapping
+AIMMS to GUROBI Mapping
 ============================

 **Description**

-The table shows in the left column the AIMMS Gurobi 12.0 options while the right column displays the associated Gurobi parameter.
+The table shows in the left column the AIMMS Gurobi options while the right column displays the associated Gurobi parameter.